argilla-io/distilabel/docs/sections/how_to_guides/advanced/structured_generation.md

 OpenAI offers a [JSON Mode](https://platform.openai.com/docs/guides/text-generation/json-mode) to deal with structured output via their API, let's see how to make use of them.
 The JSON mode instructs the model to always return a JSON object following the instruction required.

 !!!
 WARNING
-    Bear in mind, that in order for this to work, you must instruct the model in some way to generate JSON, either in the `system message` or in the instruction, as can be seen in the [API reference](https://platform.openai.com/docs/guides/text-generation/json-mode).
+    Bear in mind, for this to work, you must instruct the model in some way to generate JSON, either in the `system message` or in the instruction, as can be seen in the [API reference](https://platform.openai.com/docs/guides/text-generation/json-mode).

 Contrary to what we have via `outlines`, JSON mode will not guarantee the output matches any specific schema, only that it is valid and parses without errors.
-More information can be found the OpenAI documentation.
+More information can be found in the OpenAI documentation.

 Other than the reference to generating JSON, to ensure the model generates parseable JSON we can pass the argument `response_format="json"`[^3]: